department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/services-taxonomy/taxonomy-study/research-plan.md

 This study will be broken up into 6 mini studies, segmented by the following 6 cohorts:

-- 6-10: Veterans 65+ [Vietnam era Veterans median age is 68 years]
+**Priority cohorts:**
-- 6-10: Spouses/partners of Veterans (who have used VA.gov to look up health or benefit information regarding their Veteran spouse/partner's health)
+A - 6-10: Veterans 65+ [Vietnam era Veterans median age is 68 years]
-- 6-10: New soldier/active duty service member (3 or less years since joining the military)
+B - 6-10: Spouses/partners of Veterans (who have used VA.gov to look up health or benefit information regarding their Veteran spouse/partner's health)
-- 6-10: 3 or less years since discharge/separation from military service
+C - 6-10: New soldier/active duty service member (3 or less years since joining the military) D - 6-10: 3 or less years since discharge/separation from military service E - 6-10: Veterans with a high school diploma, GED or less education

-- 6-10: Reservists
+**Nice to have:**
-- 6-10: Veterans with a high school diploma, GED or less education
+F - 6-10: Reservists

 ### Secondary criteria / Would like to have -
 - 10 participant of color